A Gest of Robyn Hode: Third Fytte

-Tale A (concluded)

-Episode 3a (Fourth Fytte)
+Fourth Fytte

 It is now one year later.
 The scene is Robin Hood and Little John in the greenwood.
 Little John suggests that it is time for dinner, but Robin declines.
 He fears the Virgin Mary is angry with him, since the Knight has not yet arrived.
 Little John consoles him, saying that the sun has not yet set, and the Knight is true to his word.
-Robin instructs Little John to take Much and William Scarlok, and search for an "unknown guest"[line ??].
+Robin instructs Little John to take Much and William Scarlok, and search for an "unknown guest"[line 835].
 Irritated, Little John takes up his bow and his sword to do Robin's bidding.